Frequently Asked Questions

 Do you support XYZ file type ?

 The list of the supported file type can be found here.
-If you miss some file type there and you are a programmer, consider developing you own file type viewers.
-You can use for example the tiff.js library for the creation of a viewer for TIFF files.
+If you miss some file type there and you are a programmer, consider developing you own file type viewers, which we will integrate in the app.

-Go to our Documentation page.
+Go to our documentation.
 Here you will find a collection of useful tutorials, videos and explanation pages about our products.